FND/tiddlywiki-svn-mirror/association/serversides/cctiddly/Trunk/README.txt

 ERROR - Workspace name already exists when attempting to create a new workspace

-If you cannot create new workspaces you should ensure that you have a .htaccess file in place.
+If you cannot create new workspaces you should ensure that you have a .htaccess file in place in the ccTiddly root folder.

 Information about enabling mod-rewrite can be found at : http://simonmcmanus.com/2007/10/22/enable-and-use-mod-rewrite/